 Today’s post is part four in a series about planning a trip to Scotland.
 Make sure you’ve read Part 1, Part 2, and Part 3 before you dive in here.
-This post has pages!
-Please click over to Traveling Savage if you’re reading this in an RSS reader or you won’t be able to read the full article.
+If you’d like personalized help planning your trip, please take a look at my Scotland trip-planning service.

 If you’ve been following this series, you’ve got a good idea of where you want to go in Scotland, when you’re going, and how much time you want to spend.
 This fourth piece – how much the trip will cost – is often the linchpin in these plans.